kashish-chaurasia-sage/todowoo-project/README.md

 * Prioritize to tasks.
 * Simple and straight forward digital way to track you daily tasks and prioritize it.

-What you will learn while building up this project
+Learnt while building up this project
 --------------------------------------------------
-You will learn how to:
+How to:

 - Work with the authentication system (sign up, login, logout)
 - Create virtual environments